Top 10 Tips for pacing your book

 Tip 3: Sentence Structure

-Longer sentences go in slower paced scenes and shorter sentences go in faster-paced scenes.
+Longer sentences go in slower paced scenes and shorter sentences should go in faster-paced scenes.

 Just keep in mind to maintain a varying length of sentences in your novel to avoid your entire novel to read choppy, repetitive, seem like a textbook read, or boring.